guillermoC9/bits-and-nibbles/sort/README.md

 Obviously you cannot use binary search on a list which is not ordered.

+Note that we added a function called ```waste_cycles()``` to make sure the searching takes longer so differences can be seen.
+If you remove it, all searchs take 0.000

 ## To build it:

 For Microsoft C/C++ for Windows (Visual Studio C++) use: